Space-time extremes of severe US thunderstorm environments: Case study

-The estimates of the smoothness parameter $\alpha$ in Table~\ref{table:model_parameters} suggest that the models for PROD and CAPE are slightly rougher than that for SRH.
-The estimates of the parameters in~\eqref{eq_aniso} show moderate anisotropy for all three variables, with a non-negligible compression in the longitude direction ($r$ ranges from $0.6$ to around $0.8$) but only a small rotation $\kappa$.
+The estimates of the smoothness parameter $\alpha$ shown in Figure~\ref{fig:model_parameters} suggest that the models for PROD are slightly rougher than those for CAPE, which in turn are slightly rougher than those for SRH.
 A slight systematic downward bias for $\alpha$ was corrected using the bootstrap replicates.
+The estimates of the parameters in~\eqref{eq_aniso} show a non-negligible \REVV{dilatation} in the \REVV{vertical} direction ($r$ ranges from \REVV{around $1.25$ to $1.6$}) for all variables for R3 and R4\REVV{, and a slight compression in the vertical direction ($r$ ranges from around 0.7 to 0.95) for all variables for R1}. \REVV{The rotation parameter} $\kappa$ is positive \REVV{for all variables in R3 and R4, while its sign is not uniform across the variables for R1 and R2}.

-Figure~\ref{fig:trend_surface} shows that the range parameter $\rho$ is lowest for all variables in July--September and highest in December--May.
-High ENSO values are associated with higher values of $\rho$, which occur in late winter and spring (February--May); as a function of ENSO, $\rho$ exhibits a kink at $0^{\circ}$C for each month and increases above that value.
-Some of the patterns for PROD and CAPE are less clear and further data would be needed to determine them better.
+We now discuss the range parameter $\rho$.
+Figures~\ref{fig:trend_surface:prod}, \ref{fig:trend_surface:cape} and~\ref{fig:trend_surface:srh} show that in nearly all regions $\rho$ is lowest for all variables in July--September and highest in December--May.
+An exception is CAPE in R3, where the lowest $\rho$ is observed in winter; this is unexpected but has no practical implications because CAPE is rather low over that region in winter.